• Thu. Mar 6th, 2025

 GREATER FLAMINGO FACTS

 The Greater Flamingo is the largest living species of flamingo.
 It has no sub-species, so is therefore monotypic.
-Their call is a likened to that of a goose-like honking and it is the most widespread and largest species of the flamingo family.
-The Greater Flamingo’s natural habitat is warm, watery regions and they tend to favour estuaries and saline or alkaline lakes.
-A Greater Flamingo can be described as a tall, pink bird with a long, lean, curved neck..
+Their call is likened to that of a goose-like honking.
+The Greater Flamingo is the most widespread and largest species of the flamingo family.
+The bird’s natural habitat is warm, watery regions and they tend to favour estuaries and saline or alkaline lakes.
+A Greater Flamingo can be described as a tall, pink bird with a long, lean, curved neck.
 These flamingos are fluid swimmers and their slender bodies allow them to fly with grace and elegance for great distances.
-The typical lifespan of a Greater Flamingo in the wild, is between 30 and 40 years and these majestic birds have few natural predators, Their primary threats are bacteria, toxins, and pollution in water supplies.
-The famous pink birds measure between 40 and 60 inches tall, and weigh on average between two to four kilos.
+The typical lifespan of a Greater Flamingo in the wild, is between 30 and 40 years.
+These majestic birds have few natural predators, so their primary threat is bacteria, toxins, and water pollution.
+The famous pink birds measure between 40 and 60 inches tall and weigh on average between two to four kilos.

 Flamingos At The Salt Lake In Cyprus